 Click here to tell your story about Van Buren County Jail

 Make some good friends in jail?
-Do you need to throw a shout out to someone from jail?
+Do you need to send a message to someone from jail?
 Write your message below.

-Post a message to people locked up at Van Buren County Jail
+Post a message to people incarcerated at Van Buren County Jail

 Return To Main Menu